Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 • Gently bouncing on a rebounder or trampoline for 10 seconds and working up slowly

-I’ll share more ideas for smaller new year’s resolutions down below.
+We’ll share more ideas for small New Year’s resolutions down below.

-Next, I want you to reduce restrictive new year’s resolutions.
+Next, we want you to consider reducing restrictive New Year’s resolutions.

 Let’s look at that next.

-It breaks my heart when I see my clients stuck in a cycle of eliminating food after food.
-I was once down to less than 10 foods not including seasonings.
+It breaks our hearts when we see clients stuck in a cycle of eliminating food after food.
+Many of us have been down to just a few foods ourselves.

 Never reduce foods if you don’t have to.

-And please beware of fad diets.
-Instead, think about how to include as much variety as you can whether you do a Mast Cell Activation Syndrome Diet or a Low Histamine Diet.
+Instead, think about how to include as much variety as you can.

-Perhaps you try one new (to you) food a month from my low histamine foods list and figure out how to prepare it your favorite way.
+Perhaps you try 1 new (to you) food a month from our low histamine foods list and figure out how to prepare it your favorite way.

 For example, maybe you’ve never bought radishes before.
 You can try them: